 But then there are all the smaller touches.
 Luminar Neo automatically detects the subject of your image and suggests appropriate presets as a starting point.
 The AI crop generally does a good job of cutting out extraneous elements without going too close to your subject.
 And features like the AI face and skin adjustments focus in on the relevant areas of the image, and quickly allow you to do things like brighten your subject's eyes to draw more attention to them or tone down shiny skin.

-Luminar Neo pricing: From $79/year; Luminar Neo is also available through Setapp from $9.99/month, but it doesn't have all the same features, including GenErase.
+Luminar Neo pricing: From $119 for a Perpetual Desktop License or $159 for a Cross-Device Perpetual License; Luminar Neo is also available through Setapp from $9.99/month, but it doesn't have all the same features, including GenErase.

 Best design app with an AI photo editor